 - Fresh Parsley or Thyme.
 To brighten up the flavor just before serving.

-- Make the Roux.
+Make the Roux (photo 3).
 Slowly whisk in the milk, then stir in the broth.
+Bring the mixture to a boil, then simmer for 15 minutes.

-- Cook the Dumplings.
+Make the Dumplings (photo 6).
+Scoop the dough in half-tablespoon portions and drop them onto the soup.
 Cover the pot and simmer until the chicken and dumplings are both cooked through.

-- Serve.
+Serve (photo 7).
 Ladle the chicken dumpling soup into bowls and ENJOY!

 Recipe Variations

-- Turkey Dumpling Soup.
+- Try Turkey Dumpling Soup.
 Substitute turkey for chicken in this recipe to switch things up.
 You can also use leftover Thanksgiving turkey to mix it up from the usual of Turkey Soup—add it in right before you add the dumplings.

 What to Serve with Chicken Dumpling Soup